LuisFalva/ophelia/index.md

 # [Ophilea](https://luisfalva.github.io/ophilea/)

-*Ophelia* to be pronounced as `Ophilea` (Hamlet's beloved beautiful woman... and is the name of the package too) she's known because of her madness and immortal love for Hamlet, but the full Shakespeare's mastery piece does not favor to her magnificent character.
+*Ophelia* to be pronounced as `Ophilea` (Hamlet's beloved beautiful woman... and is the name of the package too), is known because of her madness and immortal love for Hamlet; but Shakespeare's entire master piece does not do justice to her magnificent character.
-Ophilea is the epitome of goodness, the brightness and the elegance of simplicity.
+Ophilea is the epitome of goodness, brightness, and the elegance of simplicity.

 # Motivations 🚀

-As Data Scientist or Data Analyst you don't really want to waist too much time guessing how may use PySpark's API, sometimes we just want a prompt answer instead of a full nice code.
-With the intent of that, this project aims to help reducing the complexity of the analytical lifecycle for everyone who use PySpark frequently.
+As Data Scientists or Data Analysts, we don't really want to waste too much time guessing how PySpark's API may be used.
+Sometimes we just want a prompt answer instead of a full nice code.
+With that in mind, this project aims to help reduce the complexity of the analytical lifecycle for everyone who uses PySpark frequently.

-Now is the turn of a new smart and very extravaganza `Ophilea` serving to optimize the learning curve with PySpark's must common functionality features such as:
+Now is the time of a new, smart, and very extravagant `Ophilea` to help us optimize the learning curve involved in PySpark's most common functionality, offering features such as:
-- Build PySpark *ML & Mllib* pipelines in a simplified replicable and secure way
+- Building PySpark *ML & Mllib* pipelines in a simplified replicable and secure way
-- Embedded optimized techniques helping users struggling with *data skewness problems*
+- Embedded optimized techniques to help users struggling with *data skewness problems*
-- Easy to use and build your own models and data mining pipelines with PySpark using *Ophelia spark wrappers*
+- Easy to use build-your-own models and data mining pipelines with PySpark using *Ophilea spark wrappers*
 - Security and simplified usage for exploring new *PySpark features* for data mining replicating the most commonly used functionality in libraries such as Pandas and Numpy
 - Simple *Pythonic* syntax: *'Not too fancy things to do the hard work'*
 - Utility for *RDD level pre-processing* data in a simple manner